Squarespace is a popular way to create and host a website, but it’s far from perfect.

 Shopify is a pretty decent alternative to Squarespace, they have over 500,000 people using their platform, and it’s all much more focused on shopping and eCommerce sites than Squarespace, which people use for a lot of different things.

-Shopify has an app store where software developers can be compensated for creating add-ons to enhance Spotify’s functionality.
+Shopify has an app store where software developers can be compensated for creating add-ons to enhance Shopify’s functionality.

 Overall, it’s a pretty clean and straightforward platform, the major drawback is that the monthly prices are higher than other options on this list, making it a tougher option for small businesses.
 Having said that, Shopify offers enterprise-level options as well, which are used by brands like MVMT, Nestle, and Kylie Jenner.